devBioye/Mirror-formulae/README.md

 # Mirror-formulae
-Need help in finding a class for your project to solve Mirror equations....Then this repo is mainly for that
+Need help in finding a class for your project to solve Mirror equations....Then this repo is mainly for that Mirror-formulae.cs is a class file that contain method to assist programmers in developing application for solving the Image distance,object distance and focal length of Image formed from object using the Mirror Formula :
+(1/U) + (1/V) = (1/F)

+Every Developer has the right to contribute to this file..In order to improve it better for other programmers...

+Happy Coding!!
+DevBioye(Code Silencer)